|ZFIN ID: ZDB-PUB-140513-188|

 Jiang, L., Romero-Carvajal, A., Haug, J.S., Seidel, C.W., Piotrowski, T. (2014) Gene-expression analysis of hair cell regeneration in the zebrafish lateral line.
-Proc.
-Natl.
-Acad.
-Sci.
-USA.
+Proceedings of the National Academy of Sciences of the United States of America.
 111:E1383-92.

-Deafness caused by the terminal loss of inner ear hair cells is one of the most common sensory diseases.
+ABSTRACTDeafness caused by the terminal loss of inner ear hair cells is one of the most common sensory diseases.
 However, nonmammalian animals (e.g., birds, amphibians, and fish) regenerate damaged hair cells.
 To understand better the reasons underpinning such disparities in regeneration among vertebrates, we set out to define at high resolution the changes in gene expression associated with the regeneration of hair cells in the zebrafish lateral line.
 We performed RNA-Seq analyses on regenerating support cells purified by FACS.
 The resulting expression data were subjected to pathway enrichment analyses, and the differentially expressed genes were validated in vivo via whole-mount in situ hybridizations.
 We discovered that cell cycle regulators are expressed hours before the activation of Wnt/β-catenin signaling following hair cell death.
 We propose that Wnt/β-catenin signaling is not involved in regulating the onset of proliferation but governs proliferation at later stages of regeneration.
 In addition, and in marked contrast to mammals, our data clearly indicate that the Notch pathway is significantly down-regulated shortly after injury, thus uncovering a key difference between the zebrafish and mammalian responses to hair cell injury.
 Taken together, our findings lay the foundation for identifying differences in signaling pathway regulation that could be exploited as potential therapeutic targets to promote either sensory epithelium or hair cell regeneration in mammals.